rrrossjr/learning-library/data-management-library/database/multitenant/manage-app/about-the-workshop/Labsetup_mk.md

 #### Always Free Account
 If you are using the always free account, the free account gives access to Autonomous database and one OCPU VM server.
-For more information check out the Link on how to get it.
+For more information check out the  **[link](https://docs.cloud.oracle.com/en-us/iaas/Content/FreeTier/resourceref.htm)**. on how to get it.

 #### Oracle Cloud Account
 If you already have Cloud Account, then you will already have tenant name, username and password needed to login and provision a workshop server.